Exploring Surprising Facts About Sexual Intimacy

 Exploring surprising facts about sexual intimacy

 You may be shocked to learn some of the following facts about sex and intimacy in romantic relationships.
-Expand your knowledge base and learn some interesting, fun sex facts you can share with your partner.
+Expand your knowledge base and learn some interesting, fun sex facts you can have with your partner.

 Are hickeys dangerous?

 Hickeys, also often called love bites, are seen in various ways by different people, ranging from a mild inconvenience or embarrassing souvenir of an encounter to potentially dangerous.
 Generally, hickeys are located on the neck and form a harmless dark bruise when the blood vessels break after your partner applies suction.
-However, if your partner gives you a love bite too hard over a vein or artery, it could lead to a blood clot that could cause significant problems.
+Typically, these blood vessels are small capillaries just below the skin, and break in much the same way they would with any other kind of bruising.

 The penis can shrink if it’s not used